StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 # Trace Perspective

 The trace perspective shows a list of traces and their spans for the components in your view.
-This way, you can monitor the performance of the applications in your IT infrastructure directly in StackState without using 3rd party tools.
+This allows you to monitor the performance of the applications in your IT infrastructure directly in StackState without using 3rd party tools.

 ![The trace perspective](../../.gitbook/assets/traces-perspective.png)